Fishing the Fall Mullet Run | Florida

 - Migrations & Behavior

 Upon reaching the Southeastern coast of Florida, sexually mature mullet head offshore and spawn in the Gulf Stream.
 Essentially, this is a free ride for the fertilized eggs to cruise effortlessly on this north current.
-The cycle then repeats all over again as the young mullet head into the beaches and estuaries along the coast.
+The cycle then repeats all over again as the young mullet move into the beaches and estuaries along the coast.
 As we all know, the word FREE always come with a price.
 Relying on their safety in numbers, unsuspecting mullet masses are stalked by every predatory species- including the widely targeted and very powerful - "Silver King".
-Mid-September historically marks the beginning of frontal conditions, which provides every beach goer and surf angler with an unforgettable spectacle of viewing acres of panic stricken schools launching themselves out of the water in every effort to escape mortality.
+Mid-September historically marks the beginning of frontal conditions, which provides every beach goer and surf angler with an unforgettable spectacle of viewing acres of panic stricken mullet schools launching themselves out of the water in every effort to escape mortality.

 Tarpon, also known around Florida and the waters of the Atlantic as Megalops Atlanticus, gorge themselves on the abundant mullet supply every September and October.
 The larger fish tend to hang outside the pods of mullet waiting patiently for an unfortunate straggler veering a little too far from the pack.
 At that time making a thrashing effort to inhale the next snack.
 Triple-digit tarpon do not grow to mammoth stature by being foolish and precisely calculate every effort spent to feed.
 This unique predator is fully capable of filling it's swim bladder with air, replicating the functions of a fundamental lung and gives this species a large advantage during predation when low oxygen water levels are prevalent.